damarshall/rpi4utils/docs/iobenchmarks.md

 # I/O Benchmarks
 Credit for this benchmark goes to James Chambers and this [excellent Pi-oriented benchmark script](https://jamesachambers.com/raspberry-pi-storage-benchmarks-2019-benchmarking-script/).

+We benchmarked the combinations detailed below.
+Overall the recommendation is a Kingston A400 SSD with an inexpensive SATA-to-USB-A cable which offers the best overall price-performance.
+A solid I/O rig is available for around $40 per node.

 ## Sandisk Ultra microSD 32GB
 Available [here on Amazon](https://www.amazon.com/gp/product/B00CNYV942/ref=ppx_yo_dt_b_asin_title_o02_s01?ie=UTF8&psc=1) for about $14 for a 2-pack.